airalab/robonomics-wiki/docs/ir-controller.md

 In "Firmware" drop-box choose **"IR REMOTE"** option and next in "SELECT CHIP" choose **"ESP32"**.
 Press **"CONNECT"** button.
 A popup window will appear where you should select the serial port to which the device is connected (usually it's `/ttyUSB0`).
 Then choose **"INSTALL IR-REMOTE_EN"**.
-On next window you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
+On next window, you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
 Press Next and then Install.
 Wait until firmware to upload to the IR controller.

 After finishing the installation process Wi-Fi configuration popup will appear.
 There you have options: